Home

 CONTROL

-Welcome to the Final phase of a DMAIC Project.
+The final phase of a DMAIC Project!

 CONTROL phase

 The CONTROL phase is the conclusion of the team's journey.
-The GB/BB is responsible for a solid handoff to the Process Owner to ensure the gains are maintained.
-The final capability is determined and the closing performance and all related changes are documented on the closing contract.
+The GB/BB is responsible for a solid hand-off to the Process Owner to maintain the gains.

-There can not be enough emphasis placed on the importance of devoting the same high level of energy and committment throughout this phase.
-Complacency and anxiety can set in for the sake of bringing closure and receiving some form of credit or bonus, etc. This can result in the process reverting to the former performance levels and loss of some or all of the gains.
-In addition, the Six Sigma program and the GB/BB lose credibility.
+There can not be enough emphasis placed on the importance of devoting the same high level of energy and commitment throughout this phase.
+Complacency and anxiety can set in for the sake of bringing closure receiving credit for executing a project.

 The GB/BB should also make recommendations to upper management or a MBB for future project recommendations to further improve process performance.
 These can lead to new Six Sigma projects or Kaizen Events.
+Present some interesting findings and improvements that stemmed from the findings.

 Below are a list of tools commonly used in this phase.